 Adaptation International was founded in 2010 from a desire to help communities become more climate resilient.
-Both our founders have experience working with a variety of communities and large organizations and realized that even if those organizations have the desire to address the issue of climate change, they may not have the time, knowledge, skills, or resources to make the necessary changes.
-What they need is a flexible, dynamic, experienced, and energetic company to help them in these efforts.
+Our founders have experience working with a variety of communities and realize that even as more and more communities and organizations have the desire to address the issue of climate change, they do not have the time, knowledge, skills, or resources to make the necessary changes.
+Now, more than ever, what they need is a flexible, dynamic, experienced, and energetic company to work alongside them in these efforts.
 We don't do everything environmental, but we do climate change adaptation really well and look forward to working with you.

 Alexander (Sascha) Petersen

-Sascha has been working specifically on climate change for more than eight years.
-He was a Lead Author for the Great Plains Region of the National Climate Assessment (2014) and has worked with both climate scientists and municipal governments.
-His focus is on bridging the gaps between climate chance science, policy, and action.
+Sascha has been working specifically on climate change for almost 10 years.
+He is the managing director of the American Society of Adaptation Professionals, was a Lead Author for the Great Plains Region of the National Climate Assessment (2014).
+He has worked with both climate scientists and municipal governments and focus on bridging the gaps between climate chance science, policy, and action.
 He led Adaptation International projects with the Jamestown S'Klallam Tribe, Tucson, and Seattle.

 Sascha has direct experience with local governments.
-He led the City of Austin's adaptation efforts through his participation in a Climate Resilient Communities advisory group for ICLEI: Local Governments for Sustainability and support of a Centers for Disease Control and Prevention project to assess the local health impacts of climate change.
+He is helping the City of San Antonio to incorporate climate resilience in their sustainability plan, led the City of Austin's adaptation efforts through his participation in a Climate Resilient Communities advisory group for ICLEI: Local Governments for Sustainability and support of a Centers for Disease Control and Prevention project to assess the local health impacts of climate change.
 He also served on the Climate and Energy Technical Advisory Committee for ICLEI’s Star Community Index, helped lay the foundation for the development of a Community Climate Action Plan, and completed municipal and community wide greenhouse gas emissions inventories.

 Sascha has a Bachelor's degree in physics from Pomona College and a Master's degree focusing on climate change science and policy from the University of Washington.
 Prior to working on climate change, he trained astronauts at the Johnson Space Center.